-5. Ko te Rangatiratanga - Leadership
+d.
+Ko te Rangatiratanga - Leadership

 Describe how your Kaupapa Māori-led practice has demonstrated rangatiratanga/leadership in improving outcomes for learners, how it has impacted on your discipline, and how it has advanced te reo Māori, tikanga Māori, and mātauranga Māori.
-Describe the ways in which your Kaupapa Māori-led practice has contributed to and influenced the field of teaching and learning.
-Highlight the ways in which your Kaupapa Māori-led practice has influenced and developed the capabilities of others, including colleagues, your wider institution, and others on either a national or international level.
+Highlight the ways in which your Kaupapa Māori-led practice has influenced and developed the capabilities of others, including colleagues, your wider institution, and others.
 Provide evidence of the impact your leadership in Kaupapa Māori-led teaching has had.
-How have you collaborated with others to achieve great learning outcomes?

-6. Ko te Awenga - Influence
+e.
+Ko te Awenga - Influence